KeaCluster/blockdemy-blockchain-notes/blockchain.md

 each transaction charges a rate.

 Gas refers to the rate required to make a successful transaction inside Ethereum.
+Gas fees are calculated based on the complexity of the transaction or contract executed.
+The total gas fee is calculated by:

+- $gasUnits \times gasPricePerUnit = gasFee

 ## Part 7